LT&SR 2100 Class

 The London, Tilbury and Southend Railway (LT&SR) 2100 Class was a class of 4-6-4T steam locomotives.
-Eight were built in 1912, the year the Midland Railway took over the LT&SR, to the design of Robert Harben Whitelegg.
-Hence, they were numbered in the Midland numbering system as 2100–2107, and none received a name.
-The Midland gave them the power classification 3P.
-All subsequently passed into LMS ownership in 1923.
-They were all withdrawn 1929–1934, and all were scrapped.
+Eight were built in 1912 to the design of Robert Harben Whitelegg, as the Midland Railway took over the LT&SR. Hence, they were numbered 2100–2107 in the Midland system with the 3P power classification.
+None received a name.
+All subsequently passed into LMS ownership in 1923 and were all withdrawn and scrapped between 1929 and 1934.